Level 3 Apprenticeship

 It is compulsory for the apprentice to spent 20% of their normal working hours on training.
 The training can happen every week, every month or in a separate block of time.
 The training can take place at the workplace, training provider or online.

 Government guidance: How employers and training providers should meet the 20% off-the-job training requirement for apprentices, with some best practice examples.
 Click HERE.

-Employers who do not pay levy: For apprenticeships that start from 1 April 2021, the rate of co-investment is 5% of the total price of the apprentice’s training, with the government covering the remaining 95% of the cost, up to the funding band maximum.
+Employers who do not pay the apprenticeship levy: For apprenticeships that start from 1 April 2021, the rate of co-investment is 5% of the total price of the apprentice’s training, with the government covering the remaining 95% of the cost, up to the funding band maximum.